hectorgonzalezo/reddit-clone/README.md

 by Héctor Gonzalez Orozco

-Built as the final project of the front-end javascript path part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+Front end of reddit clone MERN app.
+Made using React and Redux.

-Made using React and Redux, with Firebase providing the backend.
+Code for the REST API can be found [here](https://github.com/hectorgonzalezo/reddit-clone-server)

 ## Features